maui-data-binding

 </ContentPage>

-DataTemplate requires its own x:DataType
+DataTemplate always needs its own x:DataType:

 <CollectionView ItemsSource="{Binding People}">